Code-Institute-Submissions/Upon-Wonder/README.md

 - Microsoft Edge

 Different Devices:
-All of the above tests where verified to work on tablets, except for hovering effects that doesn't aply to tablets or phone devices.
+- All of the above tests where verified to work on tablets and phone devices.
 - Verify that the background Image is responsive and covers all device viewports.
 - Verify that on phone devices the Copyright column disappears and only the social links column show.